Faculty & Instructors

 Ms. Dickson is a recipient of the KWLEN Contributions to Law Enforcement Award and the Louisville Police Community Partnership Award.
 She holds Master’s Degree in Education, Training & Development from the University of Louisville.

-Administrative Officers Course (AOC), Leadership for the Law Enforcement Executive, and special topic seminars
+Administrative Officers Course (AOC) and special topic seminars

 Alex Ferguson retired as a Deputy Director of the Illinois State Police in 2002 with experience at the command level for many years in both administrative and operational capacities.
 Following his state police career, he served as Chief of the Bluffton (SC) Police Department and as the Associate Director of the Southern Police Institute at the University of Louisville.
 He left SPI in 2009 and currently teaches and consults on a contract basis.
 He has instructed thousands of command level officers from jurisdictions throughout the United States.
 He focuses primarily on strategic leadership and thinking interactive presentations and exercises.
 He developed the Administrative Officers What Makes Me-Me course concerning the leadership authenticity and the importance of personal stories in leadership.
 He served in the U.S. Army as a Military Police Sergeant and served in Viet Nam from 1969 through 1971.
 Following his service, he obtained his B.S. in Law Enforcement Administration and M.S. in Criminal Justice Education from Eastern Kentucky University.
 He served with the Kentucky Department of Justice, Bureau of Training, and began his career with the Illinois State Police in the fall of 1977.
 He is the recipient of the Award of Achievement and Problem Solving Award from the Illinois State Police and the Distinguished Service Award from the Southern Police Institute.
 He also received one of ten honorable mentions by the International Chiefs of Police and Parade magazine in 1988.
 He lives in Springfield, Illinois with his wife, Carol.